-Prerequisite: REACT 130 with a grade of "C" or better.
+COMMERCIAL REFRIGERATION AND ICE MACHINES Prerequisite: REACT 130 with a grade of "C" or better or concurrent enrollment.

 This course covers electrical installation diagrams and electrical wiring diagrams.
 Emphases are placed on the use and reading of schematics of ice machines, reach-in coolers, walk-in coolers, reach-in freezers, walk-in freezers, and supermarket refrigeration systems.

-REACT 139 RESIDENTIAL SYSTEMS INSTALLATION 1 HR.
+REACT 139 1 HR.
 (OC)